thennothinghappened/WYS-Documentation/README.md

  Any help in the documentation process, or cleaning up and providing more useful descriptions would be greatly appreciated.
  If you decide to contribute to this repo, please refer to the template.md file to outline how a page should be structured for consistency, then submit a pull request to either add functions which are undescribed, or better describe an already existing one.
 Anyone who does this will be added to a list of contributors below and receive my thanks :)

-## Warning:
- This project currently has no licence.
-I am in the process of figuring out which one to use here, unfortunately.
-If you have any suggestions, please contact thennothing (me)

 ## Contributors
  - thennothinghappened (thennothing#4011)